htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

 New Features:

+- A *condor_startd* without any slot types defined will now default to a single partitionable slot rather than a number of static slots equal to the number of cores as it was in previous versions.
+  The configuration template ``use FEATURE : StaticSlots`` was added for admins wanting the old behavior.
+  :jira:`2026`

 - The ``TargetType`` attribute is no longer a required attribute in most Classads.
 It is still used for queries to the *condor_collector* and it remains in the Job ClassAd and the Machine ClassAd because of older versions of HTCondor.require it to be present.